cran-task-views/Survival/Survival.md

 -   The `r pkg("SurvCorr")` package permits to estimate correlation coefficients with associated confidence limits for bivariate, partially censored survival times.
+-   The `r pkg("MultSurvTests")` package contains multivariate versions of the two-sample Gehan and logrank tests.

 Bayesian Models
 ===============